OpenDSA/OpenDSA/RST/source/Development/Freelist.rst

 So long as they do not all grow and shrink together, the free list can let link nodes move between the lists.

-In the implementation shown here, the link class is augmented with methods ``get`` and ``release``. [#]_
+In the implementation shown here, the ``Link`` class is augmented with methods ``get`` and ``release``. [#]_
-Here is the code to reimplement the ``Link`` class to support these methods.

 .. codeinclude:: Lists/Freelink.pde
    :tag: Freelink